tldr-pages/tldr/contributing-guides/style-guide.md

 ## Imperative Mood

 - Example descriptions have to be phrased in imperative mood.
-- For example, use `List all files`, instead of `Listing all files` or `File listing`.
+- For example, use `List all files` instead of `Listing all files` or `File listing`.
-- This also applies to all translations by default, unless otherwise specified in the language-specific section below.
+- This also applies to all translations by default unless otherwise specified in the language-specific section below.

 ## Serial Comma